panda-luminosity-detector-group/LMD-Alignment/README.md

 # LMD-python-scripts

 This is my collection of useful python scripts I wrote for the development of the LMD alignment.
-More info will come.
+Their main purpose is a quick and easy way to run lots of simualtion on the Himster II, but it also contains all the alignment stuff.

 # Usage

 The align scripts are in `align`.
 They can be called with command line arguments in interactive fashion, or can be called object-oriented from the `simWrapper` python script.
+Actually, for now they can *only* be called from the simWrapper, but I will add some basic wrapping scripts.

+The main idea is that every set of run parameters (beam momentum, misalingnment of geometry etc) is stored in a `LMDrunConfig` object, and the simWrapper can read these objects (for example from a json file, see the folder `runConfigs`) and execute every needed step to create monte carlo data, find pairs for sensor alignment, determine box rotation, cumpute alignment matrices, apply them to a new simulation and determine the luminosity.

 # Requirements

 These scripts work only with python3.
 The requirements can be installed with: